CAC Boomerang: Origins

-Wackett promptly recruited designer Fred David, an Austrian Jew who had recently arrived in Australia as a refugee and, as David was technically an enemy alien, he had been interned by Australian immigration officials.
-David was well-suited to the CAC project, since he had previously worked for Heinkel in pre-Nazi Germany, as well as Mitsubishi and Aichi in Japan.
-As a result of this past, David possessed an excellent understanding of advanced fighter designs, including the Mitsubishi A6M ("Zero") (used by the Imperial Japanese Naval Air Service) and the Heinkel He 112 (a contemporary of the Messerschmitt Bf 109 and used in small numbers by Axis air forces in Europe).
+Wackett promptly recruited designer Fred David, an Austrian Jew who had recently arrived in Australia as a refugee.
+As David was technically an enemy alien, he had been interned by Australian immigration officials.
+He was well-suited to the CAC project, since he had previously worked for Heinkel in pre-Nazi Germany, and for Mitsubishi and Aichi in Japan.
+As a result of this past, David possessed an excellent understanding of advanced fighter designs, including the Mitsubishi A6M ("Zero"), used by the Imperial Japanese Naval Air Service, and the Heinkel He 112, a contemporary of the Messerschmitt Bf 109 used in small numbers by Axis air forces in Europe.

 In December 1941, the management of CAC issued its authorisation to proceed with the detailed design of the new fighter aircraft.
 The aircraft, which had received the internal designation of CA-12, used the wing, tail assembly, undercarriage, and center section of the Wirraway in combination with a new forward fuselage, which housed the larger Twin Wasp engine.
-It had a new single seat cockpit complete with a sliding hood, and carried an armament of two 20 mm Hispano-Suiza HS.404 cannons along with four .303 machine guns.
-The proposal was presented to the Australian Government, which promptly gave its approval; the government viewed the CA-12 as an appropriate insurance against the delay or cancellation of its order for US-built P-40 fighters, as well as a desire to maintain work at CAC; the ready availability of usable Wirraway components for the CA-12, the latter of which would greatly speed up any manufacturing program, was also viewed favourably.
+It had a new single-seat cockpit with a sliding hood, and carried an armament of two 20 mm Hispano-Suiza HS.404 cannons and four .303 machine guns.

+The proposal was presented to the Australian Government, which promptly gave its approval, viewing the CA-12 as appropriate insurance against the delay or cancellation of its order for US-built P-40 fighters, as well as a desire to maintain work at CAC.
+The ready availability of usable Wirraway components for the CA-12, which would greatly speed up any manufacturing program, was also viewed favourably.

-Accordingly, on 18 February 1942, the Australian War Cabinet authorised an order for 105 CA-12 aircraft; shortly thereafter, the name Boomerang was selected for the aircraft.
-The ordering of production aircraft had been made in advance of any prototype being produced or maiden flight performed, thus the Boomerang had been effectively ordered 'off the drawing board'.
+On 18 February 1942, the Australian War Cabinet authorised an order for 105 CA-12 aircraft.
+Shortly after, the name Boomerang was selected for the aircraft.
+The ordering of production aircraft had been made in advance of any prototype being produced or maiden flight performed: the Boomerang had been effectively ordered 'off the drawing board'.